BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/03_deployment.md

 ![](../assets/openshift101_ss/03_deploy_route.png) -->

 ## Exploring Health Checks
 With the new deployment running, monitor the readiness of the pod.
-  - Navigate to `Search` from the left menu panel
+  - Navigate to `Search` from the left menu panel and filter by name
   > you can also view pods from a deployment config

   - Notice that pod 'readiness' is ready